Recognition and awards standards

 Acknowledgement is more formal and structured than appreciation and includes local level awards and recognition of years of service.

-School and directorate leaders can host awards ceremonies to acknowledge employees at a local level.
-The department provides templates and forms in the department’s Recognition and Awards Toolkit (staff only) which school and directorate leaders can use to acknowledge valuable employees at school assemblies, team meetings and similar events.
+School and education support staff leaders can host awards ceremonies to acknowledge employees at a local level.
+The department provides templates and forms in the department’s Recognition and Awards Toolkit (staff only), which leaders can use to acknowledge valuable employees at school assemblies, team meetings and similar events.

 A key part of acknowledgement in the department is service recognition.
 The department has 3 main methods for recognising the service of employees who have made a long-term commitment to supporting education in NSW: